Wilhelmine Eichler: Life

 Wilhelmine Eichler was born in Queienfeld, a small village in the countryside to the southwest of Erfurt, then in central southern Germany.
 Her father was a linen weaver.
 Until her marriage in 1893 she worked in domestic service.
 Later also worked as an assistant at a brewery and with a book producer.
 As a young woman she began to engage with the Social Democratic Party (Sozialdemokratische Partei Deutschlands / SPD), which at this stage was still considered by members of the establishment to be outside the political mainstream.
 In 1906 she joined the party executive of her local party branch.
 She also joined the local branch of the book workers' trades union ("Buchbinderverband").
 In 1913 she attended a training at the Trades Union Academy in Berlin, in order to develop her political and organisational skills, and participated in various regional assemblies and congresses and national party conferences.

 Between 1914 and 1918, during the First World War, Eichler undertook war welfare work.
 In 1917 she took part in the Berlin Women's Congress.

 In January 1919 she was elected as a member of the Weimar National Assembly, the body convened to create a new constitution in the context of military defeat and the ensuing year of revolution.
-The assembly election had done away with the old discredited three class voting law, substituting for the first time in a German national election a democratic proportional representation system.
+The assembly election for the first time in a German national election gave women the right to vote.
 With 37.9% of the popular vote, the largest party was Social Democratic Party, and Eichler's name was high enough up on the party list for her to be allocated one of the party's 163 seats.
 She represented Registration District 36 (Thuringia).
 The 1919 election was the first election in German history in which women were permitted to seek election, which meant that Eichler was one of the country's first female parliamentarians.
 In parallel with her national mandate, between 1919 and 1920 she also sat as a member of the short-lived Regional parliament for Saxe-Altenburg.